Vegan Thanksgiving Recipes

 Being Grateful

-Holistic coach Mally Alliman says that taking a moment of calm before eating not only helps with digestion, it can help to create space for mindful eating.
+Holistic coach Mally Alliman says that taking a moment of calm before eating not only helps with digestion, but it can also help to create space for mindful eating.
 I love these terms of gratitude/blessings that can be expressed before any meal.

 • Itadakimasu — This is an expression of gratitude for everyone who had a hand in creating the meal.